Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "No, she would have been offended by that," Ricard said.
 Francis stared straight ahead in mild annoyance.
 His sister's vagaries had never failed to set his teeth on edge.

 "Either way, it's my problem now. *Our* problem."

+"I can think of worse problems to have," Ricard said.
+"Besides, are you so sure it truly *is* a problem?
+It's a beautiful house, and to my knowledge it's neither in danger of collapse or haunted."

+--

 --